JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-publish-lib-setup.md

 ### Duplicating publications

 To avoid duplicating publications in the repository, publish all artifacts from a single host.
-Maven Central, for example, explicitly forbids duplicate publications and fails the process when they are created.
+For example, Maven Central explicitly forbids duplicate publications and fails the process if they are created.

 ## Publish an Android library